 |Yes||CC BY-NC||CC BY|

 * The licensor permits others to copy, distribute and transmit the work.
-In return, licensees may not use the word commercial purposes – unless they get the licensor's permission.
+In return, licensees may not use the work for commercial purposes – unless they get the licensor's permission.

 ** The licensor permits others to copy, distribute and transmit only unaltered copies of the work – not derivative works based on it.

 If you choose to apply a Creative Commons license to your work, we also recommend that you include the license you select within the work itself.

 Selecting "No Creative Commons License," results in the author or copyright holder retaining all copyrights in the submitted work.
 Application of a Creative Commons license to a work may requested at any time by the copyright holder, by contacting the eCommons administrator.

 For further resources on author rights, see Author Rights Resources.
 For data sets, we recommend you consult the Research Data Management Service Group's Introduction to intellectual property rights in data management.